5 Best Ways to Get PMS Relief Naturally

-For some women, excess oestrogen in relation to progesterone can be at the root cause of PMS symptoms.
+For some women, excess oestrogen in relation to progesterone may be at the root cause of PMS symptoms.
 Insoluble dietary fibre such as lignin (found in flaxseeds and the bran layer of grains, beans and seeds) is important for helping to eliminate excess oestrogen out of the system and to bring hormones back into balance.
 Increase flaxseeds, sunflower and pumpkin seeds, wholegrains such as oats and rye, beans, lentils and chickpeas.
 Fibre also helps to keep you feeling fuller for longer, so can help to reduce sugary cravings.
 It may help to regulate bowel movements too.

 Whilst it may seem a step too far to completely eliminate these from your diet, aim to at least reduce your intake by half if you want to get on top of PMS symptoms.
 Research has shown that the higher the level of sugar in a woman’s diet, the more severe her pre-menstrual symptoms will be.
-Caffeine is a stimulant that can exacerbate PMS symptoms, by contributing to the roller coaster of mood swings and sugar cravings.
+Caffeine is a stimulant that may exacerbate PMS symptoms by contributing to the roller coaster of mood swings and sugar cravings.
 Alcohol takes its toll on the liver; affecting its’ ability to effectively detoxify hormones that are no longer needed (such as oestrogen) and can also cause blood sugar fluctuations, which are bad news for PMS.
 Drink plenty of water, choose fruity and herbal teas and try out these delicious sugar-free dessert recipes.

-Regular meals keep blood sugar levels nicely balanced, which is crucial if you want to reduce PMS symptoms.
-That’s because even blood sugar levels help to regulate stress hormones, which in turn help to keep hormones such as oestrogen and progesterone in balance.
-It’s a complicated picture, however all you need to know is that eating regularly is crucial for PMS improvement.
-Make sure you are eating 3 distinct meals daily.
-Choose fresh wholefoods (plenty of fruits and vegetables, lean protein such as chicken and fish, wholegrains, nuts, seeds, oily fish, beans, pulses and lentils) cooked from scratch.
+Regular meals may help to keep blood sugar levels nicely balanced, which is crucial if you want to reduce PMS symptoms.
+That’s because even blood sugar levels help to regulate stress hormones, which in turn support the balance of hormones such as oestrogen and progesterone.
+Aim for 3 distinct meals daily.
+Choose fresh wholefoods (plenty of fresh vegetables, good quality protein such as chicken and fish, wholegrains, nuts, seeds, oily fish, beans, pulses and lentils) cooked from scratch.
+Find out more on supporting blood sugar balance here.